|Term:||Spring, Fall, Academic Year|

 Cost: UofSC resident tuition rates + in-country costs

+Students on exchange pay in-state tuition directly to USC and do not pay tuition to Kansai.
+All housing, food, and personal expenses are paid by the student in Osaka.
+Kansai recommends that students budget approximately 100,000 yen per month for living expenses.
 To get an idea of life on site, you will find on the numbeo website indications on the cost of living in Japan compared to other countries in the world.

 Students typically enroll in Japanese language courses as well as module courses.
 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.